24sharkS/24sharkS.github.io/_posts/2020-05-30-A-minimal-package.md

 ### The package is hosted [here](https://github.com/24sharkS/ropenms).

 ## Note on Installation
 Reticulate will automatically configure a python environment for the user when this package is loaded.
 If the user has no compatible version of python, they will be prompted to install Miniconda.
-The python dependency(pyopenms in this case) listed in Config/reticulate will be installed in an appropriate conda environment.
+The python dependency(pyopenms in this case) listed in Config/reticulate inside DESCRIPTION will be installed in an appropriate conda environment.
 The user can explicity instruct reticulate to use specific python environment having pyopenms installed by setting RETICULATE_PYTHON environment variable to a python binary, i.e. using ```Sys.setenv(RETICULATE_PYTHON = PATH)```.

 ### Class Structure
 ![]({{ site.baseurl }}/images/class_structure.JPG)

-The private section contains  **py_obj** which has its value set at the time of object creation in **initialize**. ```get_python_obj()``` is a function which returns the pyopenms module object, which is used to set **py_obj** as the underlying pyopenms class object.
-All functions use **py_obj** to call the python object.
+The private section contains  **py_obj** which has its value set at the time of object creation in **initialize**. ```get_python_obj()``` function returns the pyopenms module object, which is used to set **py_obj** as the underlying pyopenms class object.
+All the functions use **py_obj** to call the respective python function.

 ### Currently the included classes are:
 1. **MzMLFile**,**FeatureXMLFile**,**IdXMLFile** which have **load() and store()** functions